Anshorei/zeronet_tracker/README.md

 The ZeroNet Tracker can optionally be compiled with the `server` flag.
 If enabled a server using Rocket and Maud will make useful information about the status of the tracker available on `localhost:8000`, or at the `ROCKET_PORT` environment variable.

 It should be perfectly safe to make this available outside your network.
 Be aware that with low numbers of peers this information combined with a ZeroSites crawler could be used to deanonymize peers.

-### Influx
-The ZeroNet Tracker can be compiled with the `influx` flag.
-If enabled the tracker will send statistics to an influx database.